Add apps to Microsoft Intune

 - Apps from the store: Apps that have been uploaded to either the Microsoft store, the iOS/iPadOS store, or the Android store are store apps.
 The provider of a store app maintains and provides updates to the app.
 You select the app in the store list and add it by using Intune as an available app for your users.

-- Apps written in-house (line-of-business): Apps that are created in-house are line-of-business (LOB) apps.
+- Apps written in-house or as a custom app (line-of-business): Apps that are created in-house or as a custom app are line-of-business (LOB) apps.
 The functionality of this type of app has been created for one of the Intune supported platforms, such as Windows, iOS/iPadOS, macOS, or Android.
 Your organization creates and provides you with updates as a separate file.
 You provide updates of the app to users by adding and deploying the updates using Intune.

 - Apps on the web: Web apps are client-server applications.
 The server provides the web app, which includes the UI, content, and functionality.
 Additionally, modern web hosting platforms commonly offer security, load balancing, and other benefits.
 This type of app is separately maintained on the web.
 You use Intune to point to this app type.
 You also assign which groups of users can access the app.
 Note that Android does not support web apps.